-In late 2013 CAS DataLoggers provided the dataTaker automation solution for a car seat manufacturer required to monitor and test their products during the manufacturing process.
+In late 2013 CAS DataLoggers provided the dataTaker automation solution for a car seat manufacturer required to monitor and test their products during the manufacturing process to test and monitoring for automatic car seats.
 These seats automatically reposition themselves to either the driver’s or passenger’s preferred setting, so they have to be manufactured to strict standards.
 Each seat has to be put through a full range of movements to ensure operation to specification and prove that it’s without fault.
 At the time, the manufacturer’s test procedure included manually testing a random sample so that if one seat in a batch failed, then every seat of that batch would need to be manually tested.
 This proved too costly over time so the manufacturer’s representative contacted CAS DataLoggers looking for an automated testing solution to process each seat and produce a printed report of the test results.

 - dataTaker DT80 Intelligent data logger